BEST WESTERN St. Louis Inn

 Named a “great public space” by the Project Public Spaces, this unique museum features a variety of exhibits and attractions, like the Enchanted Caves and Shoe Shaft, MonstroCity, and the Shoelace Factory.
 Don’t miss the Ferris wheel on the roof for unique view of eastern Missouri.

-Built to lure an NFL franchise back to St. Louis, the Edward Jones Dome was opened in 1995 and has been the home of the St. Louis Rams ever since.
+Constructed in 1995, the Edward Jones Dome is a multi-purpose entertainment venue and most notably the former home of the NFL's Los Angeles Rams.
 After many renovations and expansions, the dome can now seat 66,000 comfortably and is centrally located in downtown St. Louis in eastern Missouri.

-Famously home to the "Fastest Show on Turf", the Edward Jones Dome is also proud part of America's Convention center downtown.
-The dome host an eclectic group of events as well – most notably concerts featuring artists such as of U2 and the Rolling Stones, as well the NCAA Men's Division I Basketball Tournament Final Four in 2005.
+Still the site of many top-flight sporting events, the Edward Jones Dome is a proud part of the America's Center complex and convention center.
+The dome hosts other types of events as well, including concerts featuring artists like U2 and the Rolling Stones, as well the NCAA Men's Division I Basketball Tournament Final Four in 2005.

 Encompassing over 1,300 acres, Forest Park in St. Louis is a popular civic center and public park featuring a variety of things to do.
 Many of eastern Missouri’s most prominent attractions can be found in Forest Park, including the Missouri History Museum, Saint Louis Zoo, and Saint Louis Art Museum.